rails/rails/guides/source/testing.md

 [Partial](layouts_and_rendering.html#using-partials) templates - usually called
 "partials" - can break the rendering process into more manageable chunks.
-With partials, you can extract pieces of code from your templates to separate files and reuse them throughout your templates.
+With partials, you can extract sections of code from your views to separate files and reuse them in multiple places.

 View tests provide an opportunity to test that partials render content the way you expect.
 View partial tests can be stored in `test/views/` and inherit from